ibrahimhossain01752/beauty-products/README.md

 5.Customize dashboard users and admin.

-6. Admin can manage all products, services, user information as well admin can added another admin.
+6.Admin can manage all products, services, user information as well admin can added another admin.

 7.Technology Used: HTML5, React, React Bootstrap, Firebase,